fenago/katacoda-scenarios/openshift-horizontal-pod-autoscaler/steps/4/text.md

 httpd  DeploymentConfig/httpd 0% / 20%  2       4       2         3m
 ```

-Note
-If you run this command right after creation, you will most likely see unknown instead of 0% in the preceding output.
+**Note:** If you run this command right after creation, you will most likely see unknown instead of 0% in the preceding output.
 That is expected because HorizontalPodAutoscaler usually needs a few minutes to collect enough metrics.

 In a few minutes, you may list running pods and notice that there are two of them now:
 `oc get po`{{execute}}